 There is also the improvement of the top handle: the weak one screw has been upgraded with a top helmet, which screws to the top of the camera, and then a couple of hex screws attach the handle.
 The handle also has a few monting screws and options, which could prove useful.
 (Mounting a top light is always a bit tricky with the C300 and this could be easier with the mark ii).

-Something that I'd be interested to try is the pixel comparison focus assist.
+Again, something that I'd be interested to try is the pixel comparison focus assist.
 Rather than having some kind of auto focus, which everyone would hate, Canon have come up with a system that tells you on the monitor if a certain area is in focus or not.
 If this sounds a bit like peaking, it isn't.
 Apparently, this is a very acurate system which will tell the user which way to focus ie. whether the lens needs to be focused further or closer to be in correct focus.
+This is covered in more detail in Should I buy the new C300 mark ii?

 Another small but very useful improvement with the mark 2 is the addition of a small internal microphone.
 When you remove the LCD from the C300 mark 1, you remove all audio, so if you are mounting the camera on a Movi for example you don't have a guide track for synching in post - this is total pain for the editor.
 (The way round this is to plug an external mic into the mini jack once the grip handle has been removed - still not ideal though) The video below gives a good look around the new Mark ii.